PatBall1/detectree2/README.md

 ## Getting started

 Detectree2, based on the [Detectron2](https://github.com/facebookresearch/detectron2) Mask R-CNN architecture, locates trees in aerial images.
 It has been designed to delineate trees in challenging dense tropical forests for a range of ecological applications.

 This [tutorial](https://patball1.github.io/detectree2/tutorial.html) takes you through the key steps.
-[Example Colab notebooks](https://github.com/PatBall1/detectree2/tree/master/notebooks/colab) are also available.
+[Example Colab notebooks](https://github.com/PatBall1/detectree2/tree/master/notebooks/colab) are also available but are not updated frequently so functions and parameters may need to be adjusted to get things working properly.

 The standard workflow includes: